 Great latkes take some time and preparation, but with the right technique and tools, they're easy to master.
-If you need to store them for serving later, let them drain, then stash them in a 200°F (93°C) oven with the door slightly ajar for no more than two hours.
+If you need to make latkes ahead of time and serve them later, let them drain, then stash them in a 200°F (95°C) oven with the door slightly ajar for no more than two hours.

 These ingredient amounts aren't law; depending on the moisture content of your potatoes, you may need more or less binder, or a different balance of eggs and matzo meal.
 What's important is that the latke patties don't fall apart in your hands, or they certainly will in the pan.
 Start with a little egg and matzo meal, then add only as much as you need.